aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/how-to-use-web-service-to-create-barcode/_index.md

 {{% /alert %}}
 ## **Benefits**
 Web services provide a major benefit in integrating the software with external applications.
 With a standardized request/response model, any client application that can utilize the XML web service can benefit from it.
-Below is the brief visual representation of the barcode service.
+The given below is a brief visual representation of the barcode service.
 The clients do not need to refer to Aspose.BarCode for .NET.
 They will just send 2 string values (codetext and symbology) and will get the barcode image (byte array) from the service.

 ![todo:image_alt_text](how-to-use-web-service-to-create-barcode_1.png)
 ## **Barcode Web Service**
 Open Microsoft Visual Studio and create a new project of type “ASP.NET Web Service Application”.
 Name the project as “BarCodeService”.
 Add a reference to the following .NET assemblies.

-1. System.Drawing from the .NET tab of “Add Reference” dialog box
+1. System.Drawing from the .NET tab of the “Add Reference” dialog box
 1. Aspose.BarCode.

 Browse to the location where Aspose.BarCode for .NET is installed and select.
-Visual Studio adds a default class “Service1” to the Web Service project in Service1.asmx file.
+Visual Studio adds a default class “Service1” to the Web Service project in the Service1.asmx file.
 Open it and add the following method to this class.

 {{< highlight csharp >}}